BastiaanJansen/otp-java/README.md

     // Handle error
 }
 ```
 The above code will generate a time-based one-time password based on the current time.
-The API supports, besides the current time, the creation of codes based on `timeSince1970` in milliseconds, `Date`, and `Instant`:
+The API supports, besides the current time, the creation of codes based on `timeSince1970` in seconds, `Date`, and `Instant`:

 ```java
 try {